 The minimum benefit level was calculated based on corresponding CYI level (see Table 1.2).
 Since 2008 the minimum threshold for the benefit was set as equal to 1/3 of the corresponding year's insured income (CYI).
 Until end of 2011 AMII used for calculations could not be higher than 4 times of CYI.
 Since 1st January 2012 the upper limit was set to 3.2 times CYI for newly awarded benefits.
 Since 1st January 2017, the amount of maternity leave benefit cannot be lower than 20% of country's average monthly wage for the pre-previous quarter before the right for benefit receipt.
-This amount for the first quarter of 2017 was 156.66 EUR per month.
+Si This amount for the first quarter of 2017 was 156.66 EUR per month.
 Since 1st January 2017 the upper limit is not applied.
 Since January 1st, 2018 the minimum maternity leave benefit amount (floors) could not be lower than 6 BSA, i.e.228 EUR.
+Since January 1st, 2019, due to combination of social insurance contributions, the maternity benefit is equal to 77.58 % of the recipient's compensatory income 84.